List of EastEnders characters introduced in 2020: Laura Awoyinka

 Laura is a partner at the law firm that Gray Atkins (Toby-Alexander Smith) works for.
 When Gray decides he wants to drop Kush Kazemi's (Davood Ghadami) grievous bodily harm charge and Whitney Dean's (Shona McGarty) murder charge due to stress, Laura encourages him to continue with the cases.
 She also asks Gray to persuade Kush to change his plea to guilty and reminds him that she has defended him to other partners at the firm before.
 Laura visits Gray at his home to congratulate him on the result of Kush's case and to wish him luck for Whitney's bail hearing.
-She tells him that Whitney needs to receive bail and warns him that Sophie Rundell (Suzanne Ahmet) will be the prosecution solicito at the hearing.
+She tells him that Whitney needs to receive bail and warns him that Sophie Rundell (Suzanne Ahmet) will be the prosecution solicitor at the hearing.
 Gray loses the bail hearing, so Laura visits him at his home to warn him that he will be formally suspended during the following week, devastating him.
-When the law firm drop Whitney's case, Gray decides to take it on.
+When the law firm drops Whitney's case, Gray decides to take it on.
 He meets with Laura at his home to inform her about the progress of it, asking for his job back if he wins the case.
-Laura reminds him that even if he wins, the law firm have to consider his judgement of Leo King (Tom Wells), the solicitor Gray employed at the firm while he was stalking Whitney.
+Laura reminds him that even if he wins, the law firm has to consider his judgement of Leo King (Tom Wells), the solicitor Gray employed at the firm while he was stalking Whitney.
 Laura later bumps into Gray and his family in the street, where she states that she is looking forward to their meeting with Whitney, who has gone missing.
 When she arrives for the meeting, she instead meets some of Whitney's friends and family, who offer to be character witnesses.
 However, Laura wants to see Whitney instead, so they claim that she is unwell.
 Laura and Gray later meet to discuss Whitney's trial; Laura wants to remove Gray from the case as his wife, Chantelle Atkins (Jessica Plummer), has recently died, but Gray wants to continue regardless.
-During the trial, Whitney's solicitor becomes ill, so Laura tries to persuade Judge Adams (Karlina Grace-Paseda) to postpone the closing statements to the following day; the judge refuses, so Laura informs Whitney and her aunt, Sonia Fowler (Natalie Cassidy), that they will need to get a solicitor from the firm to stand in; Whitney suggests that Gray do it.
+During the trial, Whitney's solicitor becomes ill, so Laura tries to persuade Judge Adams (Karlina Grace-Paseda) to postpone the closing statements to the following day; the judge refuses, so Laura informs Whitney and her aunt, Sonia Fowler (Natalie Cassidy), that they will need to get a solicitor from the firm to stand in.
+Whitney suggests that Gray do it.
 When Gray arrives, Laura and Sonia agree that Gray is not suitable for the job, but point out that they have to trust Whitney's decision.
 Following a not guilty verdict for Whitney, Laura congratulates Gray on his work and offers him his job back; he informs her that he is not returning to work, which surprises Laura.
 Laura later sees Gray with Whitney at a gala event, and, believing them to be a couple, expresses surprise that Gray has moved on so quickly after Chantelle's death.
 Gray lies that they are indeed a couple, insisting that love has no timetable.
 A few months after this, Gray attends a colleague's birthday party, now accompanied by Chelsea Fox (Zaraah Abrahams) when he encounters Laura again.
 After making the most of the free bar, Gray vents that he thinks Laura has a vendetta against him since she won't give him a promotion or any complex cases at work.
 When Chelsea takes a drunken Gray home, Laura comes round and warns Chelsea to get away from him while she can, as Gray will try to break her down and remodel her in his image as he did with Chantelle.
-Gray is later seen sending Laura a message on her Twitter account under the pseudonym Jasper, that says "People like you always get what's coming".
+Gray is later seen sending Laura a message on her Twitter account, under the pseudonym Jasper, that says: "People like you always get what's coming".
 She later sacks him.
-In December 2021, she later returns again and threatens Gray who is bad-mouthing her to her clients so they come to him instead.
-She later warns Whitney about his behaviour and tells her to get him away from Chelsea as quick as possible.
+In December 2021, she returns again and threatens Gray, who is bad-mouthing her to her clients so that they come to him instead.
+She later warns Whitney about his behaviour and tells her to get him away from Chelsea as quickly as possible.